Duckieray/TCG_CustomTextureReplacer/README.md

 ## Features
 - Watches `BepInEx/plugins/CustomTextures` for new or updated `.png` files and reapplies changes automatically.
-- Maintains `BepInEx/plugins/TexturesList.txt`, a living index of every texture name and resolution discovered in the current session.
+- Maintains `BepInEx/plugins/TexturesList.txt` and `SpritesList.txt`, a living index of every texture name sprite and resolution discovered in the current session.
 - Hooks into Unity asset loading so replacements stay applied across scene loads, asset bundle fetches, and dynamically created sprites.
 - Falls back to automatic RenderTexture-based resizing when a replacement PNG does not match the original dimensions (matching resolutions still gives the best results).
 - Ships with optional debug logging (`BepInEx/plugins/CustomTextureReplacer.debug.log`) for troubleshooting texture discovery and swap events.